 Why Quantum Computing is Soaring!
-NASA's Exciting Partnership Revealed! - YaNoticias
+NASA's Exciting Partnership Revealed! - YANoticias

 – **Satellite Data Analysis**: Processing vast amounts of satellite imagery faster and more accurately to inform mission strategies.

-– **Material Science**: Analyzing new materials for spacecraft and equipment that can withstand extreme conditions in space.
+– **Material Science**: Analysing new materials for spacecraft and equipment that can withstand extreme conditions in space.

 – **Simulations**: Running complex simulations for mission planning and risk assessment.